sherwoac/DSACLine/readme.md

 ## Preface
 This is a fork of the [original repo](https://github.com/vislearn/DSACLine).
 I have made the following changes:
-- re-implemented the code to efficiently utilize the GPU, including:
-  - creating [line_loss_aio.py](https://github.com/sherwoac/DSACLine/blob/master/line_loss_aio.py) the GPU-ified analogue of [line_loss.py](https://github.com/sherwoac/DSACLine/blob/master/line_loss.py)
+- re-implemented the code to efficiently utilize the GPU, including by creating [line_loss_aio.py](https://github.com/sherwoac/DSACLine/blob/master/line_loss_aio.py) the GPU-ified analogue of [line_loss.py](https://github.com/sherwoac/DSACLine/blob/master/line_loss.py) - training time goes from **days to minutes**
 - added [TESTS](https://github.com/sherwoac/DSACLine/tree/master/TESTS) to drive the development of the above functionality
 - created a summary [notebook](https://github.com/sherwoac/DSACLine/blob/master/differentiable_ransac.ipynb), demonstrating the technique
-  - training time goes from **days to minutes**
+- refactored the code in various ways for reusabilty

 ## Introduction